Emergency Department

 • For free, confidential telephone service to get health advice or general health information from a Registered Nurse, call Telehealth Ontario at 1-866-797-0000.

 • The service provides round-the-clock access to a qualified health professional.
 It can help you decide whether to care for yourself, make an appointment with your doctor, go to a clinic, contact a community service or go to a hospital emergency room.
-For more information, visit Health Connect Ontario.
+For more information, visit Health 811

 Healthcare Options Ontario